Daniel Ray Hull

 Daniel Ray Hull (1890–1964), sometimes stated Daniel P. Hull, was an American landscape architect who was responsible for much of the early planning of the built environment the national parks of the United States during the 1920s.
 Hull planned town sites, designed landscapes, and designed individual buildings for the Park Service, in private practice, and later for the California State Parks.
 A number of his works are listed on the U.S. National Register of Historic Places.

 Early life and education

-Hull was born in Lincoln, Kansas on April 29, 1890, the son of O. U. Hull, and studied landscape architecture and city planning at the University of Illinois, receiving his degree in 1913.
+Hull was born in Lincoln, Kansas on April 29, 1890, the son of O. U. Hull, and studied landscape architecture and city planning at the University of Illinois Urbana-Champaign, receiving his degree in 1913.
 Hull was one of four students who studied intensively with civic planner Charles Mulford Robinson, who had published numerous texts on city planning.
 Hull received his Master of Landscape Architecture degree from Harvard University in 1914.
 Following a grand tour of Europe, Hull began to work in California.
 Hull had married Emma Dorothy Kammeger of Manhattan, Kansas., One of his first projects was the planning of the Montecito Country Estates subdivision in Montecito, California, working as well with Daniels, Osmont and Wilhelm in San Francisco.
 Daniels was at the time the Park Service's General Superintendent, and was in charge of a number of park improvement projects.